Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Conclusions

 \section{Conclusions}

-This paper addresses the distributed stochastic composite optimization problem over networked agents.
-To solve the considered problem, we introduce a unified algorithmic framework, norM-SABC-2, that leverages the normal map update scheme.
-Within this framework, we propose two novel algorithms, Normal Map-based Distributed Stochastic Gradient Tracking (\normgt) and Normal Map-based Exact Diffusion (\normed).
-Both algorithms asymptotically achieve network independent convergence rate comparable to a centralized method and demonstrate superior transient times under a general variance condition.
+a unified algorithmic framework, norM-SABC-2, leveraging the normal map update scheme { to solve the distributed stochastic composite optimization problem over networks}.
+Within this framework, we propose \normgt~and \normed, both achieving network independent convergence rates and demonstrating superior transient times under a general variance condition.
 In particular, \normed~matches the transient time of the non-proximal ED algorithm.
 Such a result is state-of-the-art for solving the considered problem to our knowledge.
 The \normgt~method shortens the transient time compared to previous distributed proximal gradient tracking based methods.
-Experimental results corroborate the theoretical findings and suggest that \normgt~can behave more stable than \normed~under decaying stepsizes.
-Additionally, the employed multi-step analysis is of independent interest which may inspire further advancements in distributed optimization algorithms, particularly when utilizing the random reshuffling strategy for sampling stochastic gradients and dealing with time-varying networks.
+Additionally, the employed multi-step analysis is of independent interest which may inspire further advancements in distributed optimization algorithms, particularly when utilizing the random reshuffling strategy for sampling stochastic gradients and dealing with time-varying networks. { Extending the framework to agent-specific regularizers $\varphi_i$ remains an interesting direction for future work.}